polterguy/polterguy.github.io/tutorials/mysql/index.md

 For reference purposes, and to be complete in our documentation, we've provided this guide of how to get started with Magic using MySQL - Even though MySQL is the database type in the default starter guide.
-Below is a complete docker-compose file, that spawns up a MySQL image in addition to the Magic backend and frontend.
+Below is a complete docker-compose file, that creates a MySQL image in addition to the Magic backend and frontend.

 ```yaml